 Abeer Y Al-Eryani

-Abeer is a postdoctoral fellow at the Center of Environment, Community, and Equity at American University.
-Her doctoral research focused on examining the complex interplay between war dynamics in Yemen and the energy system.
-Her primary focus was to investigate the multifaceted factors influencing energy choices for electricity (Access & generation) at both government and private levels.
+Abeer is an energy transition postdoctoral fellow at the Center for Environment, Community, and Equity at American University.
+Her doctoral research examined the relationship between war dynamics and energy systems in Yemen, focusing on how conflict reshapes electricity access and generation at both governmental and private levels.

 Abeer is currently in the final stages of her PhD program at the Science Policy Research Unit (SPRU), University of Sussex.
 She holds a master’s degree in development studies from the School of Oriental and African Studies (SOAS), University of London, and a bachelor’s degree in finance from Amman Alahlyah University.